parsingphase/parsingphase.github.io/tech/LLMs/psychologicalFactors.md

 We speak of these artifacts "thinking" while they process.
 We blame "hallucination" when errors occur - though even the concept of "error" is suspect here.
 We even believe in "being nice" to them to get better results, or coercing them to "try harder".

 They're not thinking.
-They're not hallucinating - or at least, no more then they're producing inaccurate than accurate information.
+They're not hallucinating - or at least, no more when they're producing inaccurate than accurate information.
 They don't "feel better" when we're nice, and they don't "try".
 Nor, really, do they make errors, as that implies distinct states of correctness and deviation from correctness.
 These things have no concept of correctness or error.
 They have no concept of true or false.
 Indeed, they have no concept of concepts, or indeed of anything else.

 At this point, the language we're using starts fraying at the edges.